zilongzheng/zilongzheng.github.io/_publications/recon.md

     @inproceedings{wang2024avalon,
-        title={Boosting LLM Agents with Recursive Contemplation for Effective Deception Handling}, author={Wang, Shenzhi and Liu, Chang and Zheng, Zilong and Qi, Siyuan and Chen, Shuo and Yang, Qisen and Zhao, Andrew and Wang, Shaofei and Song, Shiji and Huang, Gao}, booktitle={Findings of the Annual Meeting of the Association for Computational Linguistics: ACL-Findings, year={2024}
+        title={Boosting LLM Agents with Recursive Contemplation for Effective Deception Handling}, author={Wang, Shenzhi and Liu, Chang and Zheng, Zilong and Qi, Siyuan and Chen, Shuo and Yang, Qisen and Zhao, Andrew and Wang, Shaofei and Song, Shiji and Huang, Gao}, booktitle={Findings of the Association for Computational Linguistics: ACL-Findings, year={2024}
     }
 ---